 The woman with the long black hair stopped dead in her tracks when she spotted Mama’s lifeless kittens in the grass behind the bench, only a few feet away from where they’d been born a few days ago.
 Mama hid in the bushes.

-The lady left then returned with a small shoe box, a beach towel and a shovel.
+The lady soon returned with a small shoe box, a beach towel and a shovel.
 Mama watched as she picked up each of the kittens and wrapped them in the towel and delicately tucked them in the box.
 Mama followed her silently down the trail into the woods, where the lady with the long black hair wandered off course.
 She dug a hole beneath a large oak tree, placed the shoe box inside and covered it back up with dirt.
 Mama knew her kittens would be safe there.

 The lady jogged back to the path, then she suddenly set the shovel down on the floor.
 She sat on Mama’s favourite bench, buried her face in her hands and sobbed.
 Mama knew better than to trust humans, but this one seemed okay.
 Mama silently jumped onto the bench next to the lady, and they sat there together, missing those three precious kittens.
 When the lady finally stood up to go home, Mama darted away, back into the woods.